TBCYbeta/tbc-superintendents-dataset/README.md

 ## Code

 To generate the dataset yourself from the raw data, open "us_superintendents_data.Rproj" and run "scripts/00_master.R."
-By default, this will use processed data files included in the package; to re-generate these from scratch, in line 1 of "scripts/00_master.R," set the toggle variable to 1.
+By default, this will use processed data files included in the package; to re-generate these from scratch, in line 1 of "scripts/00_master.R," set the toggle variable to 1 and unzip the two data files in data/raw/ga/.
 This has a normal run time of 20-30 minutes.

 The code proceeds as follows:
 1. Download and organize files from state-level sources.